The Questions below are frequently asked by our passengers, and we trust you'll find the answer to some of your queries here.

 Fire Patrol vehicles will operate behind all trains be they steam or diesel hauled for the duration of the declared Fire Danger period.
 The primary role of the Fire Patrol crew is the detection and reporting of fires.
 Their secondary role is to fight the fire if it is within their training and resource capacity to safely do so.

 On any given day, between 30-50 volunteers work at Puffing Billy.
 The Railway has over 900 volunteers.
-Please visit our Volunteers page for more information.
+Please visit our Volunteering website page for more information here.

-On a return trip to Lakeside the locomotive uses approximately 3/4 ton of coal.
+On a return trip from Belgrave Station to Lakeside Station, the locomotive uses approximately 3/4 ton of coal.

 Puffing Billy was built as a developmental railway to allow the settlers in the Dandenong Ranges access to Melbourne's markets to sell their produce.
 The railway carried general goods, potatoes, produce, timber and passengers.